-There is no right or wrong way when it comes to deciding on which book and ebook retailers you are going to select to sell your books online.
+There is no right or wrong way when you decide which book and ebook retailers you are going to select.
+All of them can help you to sell your books online.

 Your aim is to use the best possible routes towards potential book buyers to gain sales for your titles.